If the last 52 week money challenge you tried was too rigid to follow, you’ll love this bingo style money saving chart. It makes saving $1000 easy!

 How to Come Up With the Cash

-This money saving chart is just what you need to officially become a saver.
+This 52 week money challenge is just what you need to officially become a saver.

 BINGO!
 Have fun, reach your savings goal, and win!